neex/http2smugl/README.md

 ## How detection works

 To perform an HTTP Request Smuggling attack, we actually need to "smuggle" a single header first (either `Content-Length` or `Transfer-Encoding`).
-It means that we need to send a header that a) controls when the request finished b) won't be processed by the frontend, but will be processed by the backend.
+It means that we need to send a header that a) controls where the request body finishes and b) is not processed by the frontend, but is processed by the backend.

-That is usually achieved by modifying a header in some way: adding spaces or tabs at the end, replacing the value with a semi-equivalent etc.
+That is usually achieved by modifying a header in some way: adding spaces or tabs at the end of its name, replacing the value with a semi-equivalent etc.

 The basic idea of the vulnerability detection algorithm is to detect if the server actually processes a smuggled header as if it were `Content-Length` or `Transfer-Encoding`.
 We do this by sending multiple requests: some with valid, and others with invalid values for the header.
 Then try to detect if there's a way to *distinguish* the responses from these two groups.